SocketMobile/capturesdk_flutter/README.md

 # Flutter CaptureSDK
 This is the Flutter CatureSDK for Socket Mobile's Capture library.
+The accompanying package can be found on [pub.dev](https://pub.dev/packages/capturesdk_flutter).

 ## Getting Started
 Before installing the package, you will need to adjust a few properties in your Flutter app.